TorbenRahbekKoch/ColorPuzzle/ColorPuzzle/readme.md

 # Exercise 11

-The last exercise is to implement the saving of preferences when the Back key is pressed and the app is otherwise exited.
+This exercise is to implement the saving of preferences when the Back key is pressed and the app is otherwise exited.
 [You can see here how to save preferences when the back key is pressed.](http://stackoverflow.com/questions/12171320/save-the-state-when-back-buton-is-pressed) and take a look [here for how to propery save the preferences](https://forums.xamarin.com/discussion/8199/how-to-save-user-settings).